jhpyle/docassemble/_docs/helloworld.md

 }}/docs/installation.html#github).

-Once your server allows [GitHub integration], you can go to "Profile" on the menu and click the link for "GitHub integration."
+Once your server allows [GitHub integration], you can go to "Profile" on the menu, open "Other settings," and click the link for "GitHub integration."
 Follow the instructions to connect your [GitHub] account with your **docassemble** account.

 Once you have connected your [GitHub] account with your **docassemble** account, go to the ["Packages" folder] of the